rfbproto/rfbproto/rfbproto.rst

 4               ``U32``                         *key*
 =============== ==================== ========== =======================

+Auto repeating of keys when a key is held down should be handled on the client.
+The rationale being that high latency on the network can make it seem like a key is being held for a very long time, yet the problem is that the *KeyEvent* message releasing the button has been delayed.

+The client should send only repeated "down" *KeyEvent* messages, no "up" messages, when a key is automatically repeated.
+This allows the server to tell the difference between automatic repeat and actual repeated entry by the user.

 For most ordinary keys, the "keysym" is the same as the corresponding ASCII value.
 For full details, see The Xlib Reference Manual, published by O'Reilly & Associates, or see the header file ``<X11/keysymdef.h>``